- Free Consultation

 Ask the average New Jersey about their car insurance policy and you’ll likely get the same answer.
 Just about everyone will tell you they have “full coverage”.
 It isn’t until someone is in accident that they understand.
 It’s not quite as simple as it sounds.

 Automobile insurance can be costly.
-For this reason, many consumers breeze through options when completing car insurance applications.
+For this reason, many consumers breeze through options when completing car insurance applications instead of doing a Car insurance comparison online.
 It isn’t just about choosing high deductibles to keep the price down.
 Or, excluding Collision coverage on an older vehicle.
 Your choices may actually limit your right to sue if you are injured in an automobile accident.
 And, yes, we’re serious.

 Check Your Car Insurance Policy against this Short List